 He finished his college career with 10,796 passing yard, 134 combined touchdowns, 14 interceptions, and 2,237 rushing yards.

 Mariota may go down as one of the best Ducks to have ever played on the field, but off the field, he is also regarded as one of the best people to have ever graced the Oregon campus.
 While on route to guiding his team to the College Football Playoff National Championship game, Mariota took time to regularly visit the Emerald Valley Boys & Girls Club.

 He visited with the kids, gave them advice and overall gave them a positive role model to look up to.
 Scott Frost, Oregon’s offensive coordinator commented on Mariota actions.

-“We didn’t ask him to do that, and we didn’t set that up — it’s just something he went out of his way to do,” said Frost in a interview in 2015.
-“I think he’s one of the few people that does those kind of things because he really wants to help.
+“We didn’t ask him to do that, and we didn’t set that up — it’s just something he went out of his way to do,” said Frost in an interview in 2015.
+“I think he’s one of the few people that do those kinds of things because he really wants to help.
 He wasn’t doing it to give the impression to people that he was a good guy.
 That’s who he really is.”

 Mariota also left an enormous impression on his high school in Hawai’i.
 He was regarded as the big brother on campus and many people can recall the way he was with others and his actions.
 Mariota’s former science teacher at St. Louis High School Lulu Lulu recalls how he was.

 “Do you remember those ‘Be like Mike’ commercials?”
 Lulu said in a previous interview.
 “Well, for us here, it’s more like ‘Be like Marcus.’
 He’s sort of becoming Hawai’i’s golden child because he is the person that embodies everything that we hope of our students and student-athletes.
 People sometimes say to me, ‘There’s got to be some faults.’
 But I always tell them, ‘Good luck in finding them.’
 If you do find any, I hope they were well worth all that research you did.”